lookfwd/archkata/README.md

 The architecture must support the use cases described above while satisfying the requirements listed in this section.

 ### Prioritized Architecture Characteristics
+#### 1. Enable Discovery - Agility
+The customer experience in acquisition channels (mobile, web and even SMS) must be seamless.
+This requires custom experimentation and optimization.
+The architecture must provide ways to capture customer behaviour with comprehensive analytics and support A/B testing.
+It's a plus if it can also provide rich experiences like smart recommendations powered by AI/Machine Learning.
+Those features must be immediatelly available on pay-as-you go basis, instead of requiring significant upfront investments in development or technology.

-#### 1. Viability
+#### 2. Affordable DevSecOps - Viability
 The startup must be able to implement the architecture given budget and time constraints.
 More specifically this is framed as an integration project where solutions from Software as a Service (SaaS) vendors are integrated using minimal software development.
 The architecture must be able to be built by delivering features that address the most immediate growth pain points of the business.
 Complex features that require custom software development must be postponed to as late as possible.
+#### 3. Easy to Pivot - Flexibility
+The design must be able to grow as the startup grows.
+It’s expected that Farmacy Food will pivot several times as it grows.
+Pivoting should be driven by business needs and not be influenced by rigid architecture structures.
+In particular architectures that require heavy upfront investment in hardware or software or long-term licencing should be avoided if possible.
+Careful documentation of processes, requirements and architectural decisions, must make a complete rewrite of every software component, a viable option.
-#### 2. Availability
+#### 4. Availability
 This is a business critical system and this reflects on the Service-Level Objectives (SLOs).
 The system must be available during core business hours and the website has to be continuously available with the exception of small (up to 2 hours) maintenance windows during low traffic times.
-#### 3. Security
+#### 5. Security
 The design must be secure to protect the brand.
 To have both high security and low costs we must limit the attack surface and avoid holding consumer and sensitive data.
 Data to be considered include credit card numbers, dates of birth, addresses and emails.
 Health data is sensitive data and should also be carefully considered.
 Consulting should be used to ensure compliance with regulatory requirements e.g. PCI for credit cards or HIPAA for health data.
 The SaaS vendors must also be reputable and provide security assurances.
-#### 4. Extensibility
-The design must be able to grow as the startup grows.
-It’s expected that Farmacy Food will pivot several times as it grows.
-Pivoting should be driven by business needs and not be influenced by rigid architecture structures.
-In particular architectures that require heavy upfront investment in hardware or software or long-term licencing should be avoided if possible.
-Careful documentation of processes, requirements and architectural decisions, must make a complete rewrite of every software component, a viable option.
-#### 5. Scalability
+#### 6. Scalability
 Scalability requirements are moderate.
 The architecture needs to be able to support 1000s  of users.
 This is a subsequent requirement for all our SaaS vendors.
 They should provide assurances of scale and explain how they monitor and stress test their infrastructure.
-#### 6. Performance
+#### 7. Performance
 Customer interactions must be timely to provide a smooth customer experience.
 This means less than a second for most operations.
 In exceptional cases where more time is indeed a progress indicator and other interactive components must be used to provide a smooth User Experience (UX).
 All other (non-customer) interactions should be responsive enough to support operations, but it’s acceptable to be less responsive than the user interactions.

 ### Design Constraints